RSpec tests¶

 -

-block is only executed when the variable is first accessed in a test.
+letis evaluated lazily, meaning that the code inside theletblock is only executed when the variable is first accessed in a test.
 This can help improve performance by avoiding unnecessary setup code. -

-block is executed before each test.
+beforeis evaluated eagerly, meaning that the code inside thebeforeblock is executed before each test.
 This can be useful for setting up common state that is used across multiple tests.

 Note

-, RSpec also provides a let!
+In addition to let, RSpec also provides a let! method.

-to predefine entities and reference them in tests, which can not be done with the before
+However you might need to use let! to predefine entities and reference them in tests, which can not be done with the before block.

-In this example we are creating a variable user
+In this example we are creating a variable user with the corresponding factory and the email trait.

-To set up the test, we use the before
+To set up the test, we use the before block to create an enrollement for this user.

 let(:user) { create :user, :with_email }